Stéphane Dion: Minister of Foreign Affairs (2015–2017)

-Diplomatic career (2017–present)
+Post-political career (2017–present)

 Dion announced his retirement from politics, making no mention of either potential position, in a statement released shortly after the cabinet shuffle.
-He confirmed, in his farewell speech to the House of Commons on 31 January 2017, that he had accepted the position of Ambassador to the EU and Germany instead of accepting an offer from the Université de Montréal.
+He confirmed, in his farewell speech to the House of Commons on 31 January 2017, that he had accepted the position of Ambassador to Germany and special envoy to the European Union instead of accepting an offer from the Université de Montréal.
 His resignation from Parliament officially took effect on 6 February 2017.

 Dion served as Ambassador to Germany until 1 June 2022, when he was appointed Canada's Ambassador to France and Monaco while retaining his role as special envoy to the European Union.
+In October 2025, he informed Prime Minister Mark Carney about his impending retirement from his diplomatic posts.
+Dion's tenure as Ambassador ended in December 2025.